plredmond/GPipe-GLFW/README.md

   * With Nix: Use `stack build` and the [system package dependencies listed in `stack.yaml` will be fetched for a build shell](https://github.com/commercialhaskell/stack/blob/master/doc/nix_integration.md).
   * Without Nix: Install the system package dependencies listed in `stack.yaml` using your system's package manager.
 Then build with `stack build`.

-## Running smoke-tests

-The test suite runs a brief 3D demo which requires a correctly configured OpenGL environment.
-Currently the test suite is disabled under `nix-build` (`doCheck` is set to `false` in `default.nix`) and will fail when run from `stack test` if your environment isn't configured properly.
-Suggestions for improving this part of the codebase are welcome.

 ## Changes

 * 1.2.3